AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-53-Iam-Privilege-Escalation.md

 Required permissions: iam:CreatePolicyVersion or iam:AttachUserPolicy
 Attacker creates an admin policy and attaches it to their own user
 Result: instant administrator access

+2. Assuming a more privileged role
+Required permissions: sts:AssumeRole on a powerful role If a low-privilege user can assume an admin role, they become admin
+Result: full privileges of that role for the session duration